math241s24/project-02-morgenk/EXTRA/shinyapp/README.md

-#folder for shiny app creation
+#folder for shiny apps (includes files for each app and a joint shiny dashboard)